golf-clash-notebook/golf-clash-notebook.github.io/modules/site/src/main/tut/home.md

     {% endif %}

     <p>
       An open source encyclopedia of sorts for Golf Clash.
-Here you'll find guides, descriptions, tips and more for the game of Golf Clash that may help you along your way.
+Here you'll find a compilation of guides, descriptions, tips and more for the game of Golf Clash that may help you along your way.
     </p>

     <p>